Sangeetha-Nair963/Mule_servicenow_integration/README.md

 # Mule_servicenow_integration
-This Integration connects with ServiceNow to get Incident details
+This Integration connects with ServiceNow to get Incident details and to create incident